 Silver is shown as “PLATA” and as we see, overall silver production for JAN-FEB has declined 6.7% compared to the same period last year.
-Which means, Peru’s silver production took a much larger hit in February than in January.
-Furthermore, Peru’s gold production (shown as “ORO”), also declined significantly by falling 11.3% in February.
+This means Peru’s silver production took a much larger hit in February than in January.
+Furthermore, Peru’s gold production (shown as “ORO”), also declined significantly falling 11.3% in February.

 However, in this month precious metals slightly suffered a lower production volume gold decreased by -11.91%, while silver -11.29%.
 In the accumulated January, national production of these precious metals decreased by 6.81% for gold and 6.3% for silver.

 In the national production of silver, the Lima region (127,157 kg fine), Ancash (126,816 kg fine) and Junín (116,473 kg fine) regions are in the top positions, associated with the polymetallic exploitation of the center of the country.
 Peru is the second-largest silver producer in the world and boasts the largest proven and probable reserves of this precious metal in the world.

 Antamina (101,824 kg Fine) in the Ancash region, followed by Uchucchacua (84,745 Kg.
 Finos) in Lima and Inmaculada (30,468 Kg Finos) in Ayacucho, among several others.